code4coin/001-SQL-Structured-Query-Language-/002 SQL MASTERY: LEVEL UP TO DATA PRO/MODULE 01: EVOLUTION OF DATA STORAGE/CHAPTER 02 - USING SPREADSHEET.md

 > 📌 **Counting employees in a department:** COUNTIF ensures accurate counts without human error.

-> 📌 **Summing large numbers:** SUM and AVERAGE functions make calculations **reliable and fast**.
+> 📌 **Calculating averages and totals:** SUM and AVERAGE functions make calculations **reliable and fast**.

+> 📌 **Average salary for each department:** To find averages for every department, you would need to manually list all departments and replace the department name in the formula (`=AVERAGEIFS(D:D, C:C, "Finance")`) for each one.
+> This becomes **tedious and error-prone** when an organization has many departments.

 > 💡 **Key takeaway:**
-Spreadsheets reduce errors, save time, and make data manipulation much easier.
-They are the **bridge between manual records and databases**.
+Spreadsheets reduce errors, save time, and make data manipulation much easier than manual records.
+However, as datasets and complexity grow, even spreadsheets can become cumbersome, highlighting the **need for more powerful storage solutions like databases**.

 ---